sharkdp/insect/docs/faq.md

     As the base unit is the same (`1 / second`), `RPM` can be converted to `rad / s`, `deg / s` or `Hz`.
 Note, however, that `1 RPM` does *not* equal `2π rad / min` or `360° / min` or `1 Hz`, as some might expect.
-If you interested in computing the traversed angle of something that rotates with a given number of revolutions per minute, you need to multiply by `2π rad` or `360 °`
+If you're interested in computing the traversed angle of something that rotates with a given number of revolutions per minute, you need to multiply by `2π rad` or `360°` because:
-    because:
     ```
     1 RPM · (360°/revolution) = (1 revolution / minute) · (360° / revolution) = 360° / minute
     ```